Road Romeo: Cast

+Reception

+Critical response

-R.G.
-Vijayasarathy of Rediff describes the film as lackluster.
+R. G. Vijayasarathy of Rediff.com describes the film as lackluster.
 He criticizes the film's poor script, technical staff, and music.
 However, he praised the performances of the actors.
 The Times of India generally agreed, describing the film as lacking creativity.
 However, the Times found the music and technical work to be acceptable.
 The Times also praised the performance of the actors.
+On the contrary, a critic from Indiaglitz rated the film seven out of ten and wrote that "Go watch this Road Romeo.
+It is worth your ticket value".